jameshughes89/cs4XX-EvolutionaryComputation/site/student-lectures/Coevolution/Coevolution.rst

 * An evolutionary "arms race" between interacting species, usually involving predators and their prey.
 The predator-prey dynamics, such as those between cheetahs and gazelles, exemplify this.

-* Another example involves birds and butterflies:
+* A good example involves birds and butterflies:
-#.
-Many birds avoid certain butterflies that taste bad, like the Monarch, which acquires its bitter taste from feeding on milkweed.
+   * Many birds avoid certain butterflies that taste bad, like the Monarch, which acquires its bitter taste from feeding on milkweed.
-#.
-To deter birds, some butterflies have evolved to resemble the Monarch.
+   * To deter birds, some butterflies have evolved to resemble the Monarch.
-#.
-These birds then learn (evolve) to distinguish Monarch bbutterflies from other kinds of butterflies.
+   * These birds then learn (evolve) to distinguish Monarch bbutterflies from other kinds of butterflies.
-#.
-Leading to an ongoing coevolutionary cycle.
+   * Leading to an ongoing coevolutionary cycle.

 .. figure:: coevolution_butterflies.png
    :width: 400 px